cap-js/docs/tools/cds-cli.md

 <div class="impl node">

-By default, an authorization header with a [local mock user](../node.js/authentication#mock-users) is written in the `http` file, and `localhost` is the target host.
+By default, an authorization header with a [local mock user](../node.js/authentication#mock-users) is written to the `http` file, and `localhost` is the target host.

 ```http [Node.js]
 @server = http://localhost:4004